U.S. agriculture secretary pledges Trump will announce way to boost biofuel demand

 U.S. regulations require refiners to blend biofuels into their gasoline or buy credits to fund those refiners who can.
 Small refiners can seek exemptions, but Trump’s EPA has vastly expanded the waiver program and in August granted 31 exemptions.

-The move has infuriated the ethanol industry, which has seen several plant closures and production cuts due to low margins and triggered a flood of criticism directed at Trump last week.
+The move has infuriated the ethanol industry, after several plant closings and production cuts due to low margins, which contributed to a flood of criticism directed at Trump last week.